cknoll/django-sober/README.md

 ## Alternatives

 There are other platforms and apps which have similar aims.
-However, they either seem to complicated or lack some features like the self-hosting-ability
+However, they either seem too complicated or lack some features like the self-hosting-ability

 - <https://socratrees.azurewebsites.net/>
 - <https://www.kialo.com/>